pcengines/apu_gpio_lib/README.md

 How to compile
 --------------

-By default compiles shared library and example blinky program.
+By default compiles statically linked library and some examples.

 ```
 mkdir build